kapil-v-k/kapil-v-k/README.md

 - 👋 Hi, I’m @kapil-v-k
 - 👀 I’m interested in ...Coding, Design, Fun, Challenging projects,
-- 🌱 I’m currently learning ... variety of topics, and looking out of job too.
+- 🌱 I’m currently learning ... variety of topics, and looking out for job too.
 - 💞️ I’m looking to collaborate on ... any new challenging work, a paid job.
 - 📫 How to reach me ...kapilvk@gmail.com